technosheen/netlify-cms-2025/content/pages/blog/post-six.md

 ---
 type: PostLayout
-title: How to Structure and Organize a Next.js Project 🗂️
+title: Digital Experience Design
 colors: colors-a
-date: '2024-06-03'
+date: ''
-author: content/data/team/doris-soto.json
-excerpt: >-
-  More context that may or may not be helpful
+excerpt: More context that may or may not be helpful
 featuredImage:
   type: ImageBlock
   url: /images/featured-Image6.jpg